chadrik/python-type-checking/docs/background.rst

 annotations and type checking.
 With the addition of pep484, python 3.5 gained two things:

-1. a standard for describing types (e.g. ``Union[str, List[str]]``.)
+1. A standard for describing types (e.g. ``Union[str, List[str]]``.)
-2. syntax support for annotating function arguments and return values with type descriptions
+2. Syntax support for annotating function arguments and return values with type descriptions

 Noticeably lacking here is actual *type checking*, i.e. inspection of code to enforce that arguments and assignments match their declared types.
-The developers of python left that role be filled by third-party tools.
+The developers of python left that role to be filled by third-party tools.

 Back to python 2.x: A standard for describing types in unambiguous terms